gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 day trees of the Hett who had lived there before them, but only a few.

-Everyone wore their best clothes and something the same colors as the wooden house soldier---a scarf, a shirt, a brooch, whatever they had.
+Everyone wore their best clothes and something the same colors as the wooden house soldier—a scarf, a shirt, a brooch, whatever they had.
 No one knew why they did it; it was just how things were done.
 Mothers brought babies in nursing slings, while Papaere Badette, the town's oldest man, was carried up the hill in a wicker chair.
 Wrapped